Heidi Health's move into evidence-based decision support confirms what many have suspected: no incumbent medical software vendor is safe.

 AI software development changes the playing field

-AI is driving the cost and efficiency of software development through the floor – the Anthropic AI coder release of a few weeks is crashing the valuation of software platform companies globally – so replicating a lot of what the incumbents currently do, but integrated to its other neat AI functionality, and of course with a much more effective cloud enabled architecture, won’t be hard.
+AI is driving the cost and efficiency of software development through the floor – the Anthropic AI coder release of a few weeks back is crashing the valuation of software platform companies globally – so replicating a lot of what the incumbents currently do, but integrated to its other neat AI functionality, and with a much more interoperable cloud enabled architecture, won’t be anywhere near as hard as it once might have seemed.

-The only thing they’d need left to walk backwards over most of what the incumbents are doing is a great relationship with their providers.
+The only thing they’d need to walk backwards faster over most of what the incumbents are doing is a great relationship with their providers.

 Ouch.
-They are ticking that off pretty quickly.
+They appear to be ticking that off pretty quickly.

 Lyrebird has maybe 60 employees, has raised about $12 million and is valued somewhere north of $50 million today.